vsoch/qme/docs/_docs/getting-started/executors.md

 ### Shell

-The shell executor is the default that will take any command that doesn't match a previous regular expression, and the executor will run the command, parse output and error streams, and then provide a result object with the following metadata:
+The "shell" executor is the default that will take any command that doesn't match a previous regular expression, and the executor will run the command, parse output and error streams, and then provide a result object with the following metadata: